 Last week the Death Note Netflix movie was finally released to Netflix.
-And it was received with "mixed" responses.
-But most of the agreed it was not good or flawed.
+And it was received with "mixed" responses (to say it nicely).
 But as I promised earlier on, I sat down and took an attempt to watch it.

 V reviews: The Netflix Death Note movie

 Casting: A mixed bag

 This movie caught a lot of flack for the whitewashing of Asian roles and portraying everything in an American setting instead of Japan.
 I could only sigh at the ignorance of such comments.
 Come on people, People if you want this in an Asian setting, go watch the Japanese Death note movies.
 There's like six of them now.

 This is an American adaptation, get over it already.
 Could there have been made more roles available for Asian actors?
 Yeah, definitely!
 But we got what we've got.

 And what we got is poor.
 Let's run over this quickly: